rom-rb/rom-rb.org/source/doc-pages/guides/adapters/kafka.md

 ## Commands

 Kafka supports the `Create` [command only][rom-commands].
-Neither update, nor deletion are available, because Kafka provides log(s) of immutable messages.
-You can only add new messages to the log, but not to change or delete them.
+You can only add immutable messages to the log, but not to change or delete them.

 `ROM::Kafka` provides two helpers for command: `#where` and `#using`.